pchiorean/Indentz/README.md

 - With no selection: creates a new document, placing one barcode per page (like the original script);

-- With objects selected: places barcodes sequentially into selected objects.
-If only one barcode is provided, it's applied to all selected objects.
+- With objects selected: inserts barcodes sequentially into selected objects.
+If only one barcode is provided, it's used for all selected objects.

-Enter either one barcode number (8 or 13 digits) or a list of numbers.
+Enter either one barcode (8 or 13 digits) or a list of numbers.
 For add-ons, append a hyphen followed by 2 or 5 additional digits.

 #### **QR**